masc-ucsc/docs/docs/pyrope/12-lnast.md

-All the string variables must be known at compile time, but it is still OK to pass strings as arguments to simulation functions that have no side-effects in the running sumulation like `puts` and `print`.
+All the string variables must be known at compile time, but it is still OK to pass strings as arguments to simulation functions that have no side-effects in the running simulation like `puts` and `print`.

 `format` uses C++ fmt::format syntax and returns a string, so it must be solved at compile time.
 This means that the LNAST passes should have a `format` implementation to allow copy propagation to proceed.
+When format is used, a single  quote should be used to avoid string interpolation.

 The LNAST translation for all these instructions is just a normal function call.
 The `format` must be executed at compile time and propagate/copy as